douglasdavis/numpydoc.el/README.md

   <dd>
-  If <code>t</code> (the default) type hints from the function signature will be used to add a type to each argument in the Parameters blocks of the docstring.
+  If <code>t</code> (the default) type hints from the function signature will be used to add a type to each argument in the Parameters block of the docstring.
   </dd>
   <dt>numpydoc-insert-raises-block</dt>
   <dd>